jupyter/governance/conduct/conduct_reporting_online.md

 ## Appealing the Code of Conduct Committee’s Response

-All 'access control' responses can be appealed (temporary or permanent bans, access to repositories, etc.), but not those that involve only communication.

 To appeal a decision of the Code of Conduct Committee, contact the Jupyter Steering Council at [*steeringcouncil@jupyter.org*](mailto:steeringcouncil@jupyter.org) with your